top of page

 Clinicians have to be wearing gloves at all times to avoid spreading infection.

-USER QUOTES
+USER QUOTE

 WOUND OSTOMY CONTINENCE NURSE / GUELPH, ON